nickerso/cellml-spec-sphinx-test/source/model-interpretation.rst

    the CellML 1.1 namespace, with local name ``units``.
 The value of this attribute information item MUST be a valid units reference.
-The referenced units SHALL NOT affect the mathematical interpreation of the CellML Model.
-However, CellML Processing Software MAY use this information to assist the user in the detection and correction of units errors in the CellML Model.
+The referenced units SHALL NOT affect the mathematical interpreation of the CellML model.
+However, CellML processing software MAY use this information to assist the user in the detection and correction of units errors in the CellML model.

 .. default-role::